Somewhere around the main course, our lovely dinner party experienced a minor hiccup.

 Not me.
 I got up, showered, and went for brunch with Mike.
 I even posted an Instagram photo mocking whatever illness I’d just been through.
 See this, Flu?
 I’m having a great time and there’s nothing you can do about it.
 If you don’t like it, you can unfollow me.

-Clearly my actions offended the universe in some way, because by day six I was back on the couch, shivering and delirious once and again.
+Clearly, my actions offended the universe in some way, because by day six I was back on the couch, shivering and delirious once and again.

 Day seven and eight: Terrible.

 Day nine: I actually started to feel a lot better.
 Was that a light I saw at the end of the tunnel, or a hallucination caused by delirium?
-I still had the nagging cough, but I felt like I was on the mend.
+I still had a nagging cough, but I felt like I was on the mend.
 Salvation was on its way.

 Over the next few days, I told everyone I was feeling much better.
 I said it and said it until I started to believe it myself.
 Until I even started to feel it.
 The power of positivity, am I right, my army?